rakeshkanneeswaranofficial/rakeshkanneeswaranofficial/README.md

 ## AI & ML:
 - Proficient in OpenCV for computer vision applications.
 - Experienced in natural language processing (NLP) techniques for text analysis and language understanding.
-- Familiar with Langchain for blockchain-related applications.
+- Familiar with Langchain for Prompt Engineering.
 - Skilled in building web applications with Flask, a Python web framework.

 ## Development Tools & Deployment: